Tokyo – Mt. Fuji – Nagoya – Ise – Nara – Kyoto (bullet train)

 Visit Nami Island, known as a romantic paradise in Korea.
 Its surroundings are undoubtedly poetic and elegant, so much that one could hardly want to leave.
 The island is beautiful in all four seasons.
 Only by visiting Nami island can you understand why its nature has inspired filmmakers that much.

 Return to Seoul in the afternoon for shopping experiences at Myeongdong Market and Dongdaemun Market.
 (B/L/D)

 This morning we’ll visit Gyeongbokgung Palace, a UNESCO heritage.
 Move on to the Blue House – the office and residence of the President of the Republic of Korea.
 Visit Samsung Innovation Museum.
 Take a walk in the small alleys lined up with hanok here.
 Watch a Korean traditional art performance at the Jeongdong Theater.
-Enjoy dinner with the delicious Korean ginseng chicken porridge.
-Board a flight to Bali, also known as “paraside on earth”.
+Board a night flight to Bali, also known as “paradise on earth”.
 (B/L/D)

 Bali, the famed Island of the Gods, with its varied landscape of hills and mountains, rugged coastlines and sandy beaches, lush rice terraces and barren volcanic hillsides all providing a picturesque backdrop to its colourful and unique culture.
 (D)